arduino/docs-content/content/software/app-lab/5.bridge/2.bridge-api/bridge-api.md

 ### `print(Any)`

-Transmits data to the App Lab Console.
+Transmits data to the Serial Monitor.

 #### Parameters